Afghans: Variations

 The term Afghani refers to the unit of Afghan currency.
 The term is also often used in the English language (and appears in some dictionaries) for a person or thing related to Afghanistan, although some have expressed the opinion that this usage is incorrect.
 The reason for this usage might be because the term "Afghani" (افغانی) is in fact a valid demonym for Afghans in the overall Persian language, whereas "Afghan" is derived from Pashto.
 Thus, "Afghan" is the anglicized form of "Afghani" when translating from Dari Persian, but not from Pashto.
-Another variant is Afghanese, which has been seldom used in place of Afghan.
+Another variant is Afghanistani and Afghanese, which has been seldom used in place of Afghan.

+Awghan

+The terms Awghan and Afghan represent variant forms of the same historical ethnonym.
+Non-Pashtun citizens of Afghanistan may use Awghan to designate Pashtuns, sometimes as a pejorative.

+The Persian lexical form اوغان (awġān/owġân) is recorded as an alternative form of افغان (afġān/afġân), with the latter also having the dated or archaic meaning “Pashtun.”
+Thus, Awghan should not be treated as a separate ethnonym from Afghan, but rather as a historical or variant form of the same word.

 Ethnicities

 Ethnolinguistic groups in Afghanistan and its surroundings (1982).

 Afghans come from various ethnic backgrounds.
-The largest ethnic groups are Pashtuns, Tajiks, Hazaras, and Uzbeks, who make up approximately 90–95% of the population of Afghanistan.
-They are of diverse origins including of Iranic, Turkic or Mongolic ethnolinguistic roots.
+The largest ethnic groups are Pashtuns.
+Historian Clifford Edmund Bosworth defines "Afghan" primarily as a historical ethnonym for the Pashtun people.
+In his scholarly analysis of medieval Islamic sources, such as the 10th-century geography Hudūd al-ʿĀlam, Bosworth notes that the term was originally restricted to specific Pashtun tribes residing in the frontier regions between the Hindu Kush and the Indus River.
+He maintains a clear distinction between these "Afghans" and other ethnic groups residing in the region, such as the Tajiks and Hazaras (sedentary Persian-speakers) and Uzbeks whom he identifies as having separate linguistic and historical origins.

+While Bosworth acknowledges that the 1964 Constitution of Afghanistan formally standardised "Afghan" as a national demonym for all citizens regardless of their ethnicity, his work emphasizes that for most of the region's history, the term remained synonymous with Pashtun identity.
+Tajiks, Hazaras, and Uzbeks have diverse origins including of Iranic, Turkic or Mongolic ethnolinguistic roots.

 Religions

 The Masjid-e-Kabud, popularly known as the Blue Mosque, in Mazar-i-Sharif, Balkh Province, Afghanistan, April 3, 2012.

-The Afghan people of all ethnicities are predominantly and traditionally followers of Islam, of whom around 90% are of Sunni and 10% the Shia branch.
-Other religious minorities include the Afghan Hindus, Afghan Sikhs, Afghan Zoroastrians, Afghan Jews and Afghan Christians.
+The Afghans are predominantly and traditionally followers of Islam, of whom around 85-90% are of Sunni.
+Other religious minorities include the Afghan Hindus, Afghan Sikhs, Afghan Jews and Afghan Christians.